 Here is our very popular Invasive Species Bug Mask collection, just in time for your Halloween preparations!
 We have both line-drawn versions for coloring in, and pre-colored in with simple bright colors according to the actual true look of the insect.
 Our masks are great because they meld biologically accurate information with a fun and cartoon-like appearance.
 They are perfect for your invasive species lesson plan, ecological role playing, and more- whether for Halloween, Earth Day, or any other day!

-(left to right: gypsy moth, goldspotted oak borer, Asian longhorned beetle, walnut twig beetle, and emerald ash borer)
+(left to right: spongy moth, goldspotted oak borer, Asian longhorned beetle, walnut twig beetle, and emerald ash borer)

 To help you select a mask that applies well to the trees and issues where you live and work, below we’ve suggested two or three species for of the USA’s and Canada’s basic regions.
 However, these are just suggestions, so feel free to use any and all insects if you’d like.
 Enjoy!